-Faculty - Individual faculty members, with assistance from departmental FEC coordinators, are the ultimately responsible for accurate completion of Faculty Efforti Certification reports and for making nessary adjustments to direct salary charges to grants and cost sharing required to reflect actual effort.
+- Individual faculty members, with assistance from departmental FEC coordinators, are the ultimately responsible for accurate completion of Faculty Efforti Certification reports and for making necessary adjustments to direct salary charges to grants and cost sharing required to reflect actual effort.

-FECs are created semi-annually and reflect actual salary distributions and cost shared effort commitments, if any, for the FEC cycle which has just concluded.
-Also reflected is any salary cap cost share requirements.
-Depending on the School or College, FECs are generated either on an Academic or Calendar cycle.
+FECs are created semi-annually and reflect actual salary distributions and cost shared effort commitments for the FEC cycle which has just concluded.
+Also reflected are any salary cap cost share requirements.
+FECs are generated either on an Academic or Calendar cycle depending on the School or College of the department.

 Calendar Cycles: School of Medicine (SOM), Public Health, Dentistry, Pharmacy

 Academic Cycles: (All Schools or Colleges except those listed above under Calendar Cycle)

 - Spring/Summer: 3-16 to 9-15

 FECs are typically released to campus for review and certification approximately 25 days after a cycle has ended.

 eFECS sends an email notification to department personnel who are set up in ASTRA as FEC Coordinators when the FECs are ready for review and certification.